wikimedia/wikipedia-kaios/README.md

 1. Connect your device to your computer using a USB cable
 2. Enable debug mode on the device by typing: `*#*#33284#*#*`
 3. Check that adb is running and sees your device: `adb devices`

-_Steps 2, 3 and 4 need to be redone when you disconnect and reconnect your device or restart your computer._

 ### Deploy the app to the device
 1. Deploy to device, this will take a few minutes: `npm run deploy`